nerolation/ethereum-datafarm/Readme.md

 ![image_example](https://ethereum-datahub.s3.eu-central-1.amazonaws.com/graphs/stablecoin_transfers_for-git.png)

-[Click here](https://toniwahrstaetter.com/example_usage.html) for more examples using the data
+[Click here](https://toniwahrstaetter.com/example_usage.html) for more examples using the data (more coming...)

+## Upcoming
+I will publicly host transfer and approval data on the largest ERC-20 tokens in csv, pickle and db format

 <br />